Saumyendranath Tagore

-Saumyendranath Tagore (October 8, 1901 – September 22, 1974), son of Sudhindranath Tagore, grandson of Dwijendranath Tagore, and grand-nephew of Rabindranath Tagore, was the leader of the Revolutionary Communist Party of India, and the first translator of The Communist Manifesto into Bengali, which was published in Langal magazine edited by Kazi Najrul Islam.
+Saumyendranath Tagore (October 8, 1901 – September 22, 1974), son of Sudhindranath Tagore, fourth child of Dwijendranath Tagore, and nephew of Rabindranath Tagore, was the leader of the Revolutionary Communist Party of India, and the first translator of The Communist Manifesto into Bengali, which was published in Langal magazine edited by Kazi Nazrul Islam.

 Education

 Tagore passed matriculation in 1917 from Mitra Institution in Kolkata and became graduate with Hon's in Economics from the Presidency College in the year of 1921.

 Communist movement

 In 1920, Tagore joined the "Akhil Bharat Chatra Sammelan" ("All-India Student Conference") in Ahmedabad.
 He befriended Muzaffar Ahmed and the poet, Kazi Nazrul Islam.

 After Tagore joined the Workers and Peasants Party (WPP) in April 1926, he began mobilizing the jute mill‐workers of Bengal to form the Bengal Jute Workers' Association.
 His effectiveness as a trade union activist and his attempts to win revolutionaries over to the WPP drew official attention to him.
 In order to avoid arrest, Tagore left for Europe in May 1927.
 There, he met international communist leaders and was soon in Moscow.
 He attended the 6th Congress of the Communist International (Comintern).